jotavare/cub3d/README.md

 #### .cub COMPONENTS
 - [x] The map must be composed of only 6 possible characters.
-- [x] Each element first information is the type identifier, followed by all specific informations for each object;
+- [x] Each element's first information is the type identifier, followed by all specific information for each object;

 | Characters | Description |
 | :-- | :-- |